 The author as architect of the invisible

-Characters without development: The strength of stability
+Characters without development: the strength of stability

 Change through adapting strategies

-There are three paths:
+There are three paths to this:

-Adapting strategy
+Adapting the strategy

 Examples: